jesperohlson/rollercoaster-game-jv/README.md

-# rollercoaster-game-jv
+# Rollercoaster-game-jv
-This is the code for a rollercoaster game by Jesper and Vikas
+This is the code for a rollercoaster game by Jesper and Vikas Vikas